nicnacnic/nodecg-dacbot/README.md

 ![image](https://user-images.githubusercontent.com/39160563/118412498-63abf580-b668-11eb-962b-9467ffc3a173.png)

 ### Using in Multiple Voice Channels
-Currently, DACBot only supports audio capture in one voice channel at a time.
-But what if you want to capture audio from multiple voice channels?
-All you have to do is to setup multiple instances of DACBot, with different bots assigned for each instance.
-The command system ensures you're always pinging the right bot.
+Currently, nodecg-dacbot only supports audio capture in one voice channel at a time.
+If you would like to capture audio from multiple channels, use reguler [DACBot](https://github.com/nicnacnic/DACBot).

 ## Troubleshooting
 **The audio is off-pitch!**